Computer Science and Information Systems

 Hours: 3

 This is the second part of the capstone design project experience course.
 As a member of a systems development team, students will experience analysis, design and implementation of a project.
+Students will delve into contemporary software engineering practices by integrating DevOps, microservices, and containers into their project work.
 Prerequisites: CSCI 359, CSCI 380.

 CSCI 444 - Network Routers and Switches, VLANs and ACLs